 Kimberly joined Watsi on September 19th, 2016.
-Four years ago, Kimberly became the 2324th member to automatically support a new Watsi patient every month.
-Since then, 3,727 more people have become monthly donors!
-Kimberly's most recent donation supported Sambo, a young student from Cambodia, to fund treatment for a snake bite on his hand.
+Four years ago, Kimberly joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kimberly's most recent donation supported Vireak, an 18-year-old student from Cambodia, to fund a spinal surgery to alleviate scoliosis.

 Sambo is a 4-year-old student from Cambodia.
 He has recently started elementary school.
 He lives with both of his parents and his older brother.
 His parents sell goods at the local market to earn a living for their family.
 Sambo shared that he likes to play ball with his friends and go for walks with his family.
 In July 2019, a snake bit Sambo on his right hand.
 His mother took him to a local hospital where they performed a fasciotomy and skin graft.
 However, the wound did not heal properly.
 The fingers on his hand have contracted and he can no longer easily move them.
 When Sambo's parents learned about our medical partner, Children's Surgical Centre, they traveled for seven hours seeking treatment.
 On July 8th, surgeons at CSC will perform a skin graft procedure to to help him regain good use of his hand and fingers.
 Now, Sambo's family needs help to fund this $474 procedure.
 His mother said, "I am worried he will miss a lot of school because he cannot write with his hand that way.
 I hope this surgery can make his fingers work well again."